 Economics is the study of the ways society chooses to use its scarce resources to attain alternative and often conflicting goals.
 As a social science, economics is concerned with the major issues of today.
-There are two undergraduate programs in economics: a Bachelor of Arts and a Bachelor of Science.
+There are two undergraduate programs in economics: a Bachelor of Science and a Bachelor of Arts.
 The programs prepare students for careers in business, government, and education and for graduate study in economics, law, business, and public policy or administration.
+The Bachelor of Arts program includes an option for secondary education certification.